 Did you know you can use your GI Bill to receive job training in an On-the-Job or Apprenticeship training program?
 If you are a veteran or currently in the guard or reserve, the GI Bill offers you an alternative way to use your GI Bill benefits.
-The following is a summary of these GI Bill benefits.

 VA will pay you GI Bill benefits on a sliding scale depending on how long you are in training.
 You will also receive a salary from your employer.
 The VA benefit usually decreases every 6 months and the salary increases every six months.
 At the end of your training you will be certified in your trade.

 Post-9/11 GI Bill Apprenticeship & On-the-Job Training Payments

 If you are using the Post-9/11 GI Bill, you will get 100% of the monthly housing allowance for the first six months of training, 80% for the second six months, 60% for the third six months, 40% for the fourth six months, and 20% for the remaining months of training.

 Those using the Active Duty Montgomery GI Bill program can get $1,537.50 a month for the first six months of training, $1,127.50 for the second six months of training and $717.50 for remaining training.